maemreyo/react-filterize/README.md

 **Solution:**

--   Check the `fetchData` function and make sure it returns the correct data.
+-   Check the `fetch` function and make sure it returns the correct data.
 -   Check for network errors.
 -   Use `console.log` to debug the values of filters and data.
--   Make sure the `autoFetch` option is set to `true` (default) or call `fetchData` function from `useFilterize` return value manually.
+-   Make sure the `autoFetch` option is set to `true` (default) or call `fetch` function from `useFilterize` return value manually.

 **Issue:** Filters are not in sync with the URL